Skip to content

 3. Set the following options:

-• Target Hardware: Jetson Xavier board_type
+• Target Hardware: Jetson board_type

 • Target operating system: Linux Jetpack jetpack_ver.